Trump says GOP is pulling convention from North Carolina

 Earlier in the day, North Carolina GOP Chairman Michael Whatley had acknowledged that some changes would likely be needed, but maintained Republicans wanted a “full-scale” convention.

-“Look, we’re not going to move forward with any activities that do not follow federal, state or local requirements and regulations.
-So, we need to know what those requirements are going to be,” he said.
+“Look, we’re not going to move forward with any activities that do not follow federal, state or local requirements and regulations,” he said.

 Whatley said the convention could have generated $200 million for the regional economy, giving a boost to the hospitality industry as well as restaurants and bars.